wesen/WriteHERE/ttmp/2025-04-21/01-todo.md

 ## Ideas for events

 - [ ] add events when nodes are computed / scheduled / created in engine.py (forward_one_step_not_parallel)
+- [ ] add events when templates are rendered or parsed
 - [x] add run started event
 - [ ] Add llm call id to link completed to started + tool calls to parent
 - [ ] pass execution context to tool_calls